Emotional Freedom Technique (EFT | Tapping)

 EFT is a great tool to use on your own, but sometimes having assistance and support for big issues is needed.

 Stay tuned for Part II on EFT.
-I’ll address specific questions I’ve received from clients.
-Have a question about EFT?
-Send it my way.
+I’ll address troubleshooting and specific questions I’ve received from clients.